anairo98/kubernetes-training/docs/kubernetes-core/second-lab.md

         URL = http://<minikube-node-ip>:<nodeport>
         ```

-> Replace placeholders with your actual values as needed.
+> Replace placeholders with your actual values as needed